Meet the Lab

 Dr. Hamilton completed her Ph.D. in neuroscience at the University of California, Berkeley and her postdoctoral fellowship at the University of California, San Francisco Center for Integrative Neuroscience and Department of Neurosurgery.
 Her research interests include how speech sounds are represented in the auditory cortex and how these representations change during learning, development, and as a result of plasticity.
 To investigate this, she applies computational methods to intracranial electrophysiological recordings from patients undergoing surgical treatment for epilepsy.
 This work involves collaborations with clinicians and epileptologists at Austin's Dell Children's Hospital and through the UT Dell Medical School.
 Dr. Hamilton holds a joint appointment in the Department of Communication Sciences and Disorders and the Department of Neurology at Dell Medical School.

 Garret Kurteff is a 2nd year MA-PhD student in the CSD program.
-His background is in psychology, linguistics, and neurosurgery.
+His background is in psychology, linguistics, and neurosurgery research.
 In the Hamilton Lab, he hopes to answer questions about the neurobiology of speech production via electrophysiological methods.
 His Masters will be in Speech-Language Pathology and he is particularly interested in treatment of adult neurogenic communication disorders like aphasia and apraxia of speech.
 The phrase "Broca's Area" causes him to cringe visibly.

 Maansi Desai is a 2nd year PhD student in the CSD program.
 Her background is in piano performance and neuroscience.
 In the Hamilton Lab, she is using electrophysiological methods (ECoG/EEG) and naturalistic stimuli to investigate speech-in-noise.

 Jade Holder is a 4th year undergraduate student in the CSD program.
 She is particularly interested in language and cognition in adults, and aims to discover more about the similarities and differences between music and speech processing.